HitmanAlharbi/PHP-code-audit/Find called classes with their paths.md

 # Find called classes with their paths

-This code will extract all called class in the page with their paths
+This code will extract all called classes in the page with their paths
 + It will check too if they have __constructor method or not

 ```php